 shambles abuse credit, with a few unfortunate exceptions.

 experience of card issuing companies with students in the United

 States tracks that of the general population.
 Students

 who are issued cards are no more likely to default than

-anyone else, in spite of their usually much lower incomes.
+anyone else, in spite of their usually much poor cash flow.

 Moreover, once you establish